simon-whitehead/assembly-fun/README.md

 64-bit Windows.
 I will aim to port at least one of the original 10 folders per week starting today, 2015-10-22.

+## Contributing

+I am not an Assembly expert.
+Far from it.
+Now that is out of the way - can anything here be improved?
+I am certainly open to improvements or suggestions.
+Whether they be README, code or comment improvements.
+This repository is just a bit of fun and purely for learning purposes .. but that doesn't mean I want it to be incorrect.

 -----

 ## The road so far